Azure/bicep-registry-modules/avm/res/network/azure-firewall/README.md

 ### Parameter: `natRuleCollections.properties.rules.translatedPort`

-The translated port for this NAT rule
+The translated port for this NAT rule.

 - Required: No
 - Type: string